Tim Brown dominates first Modified race at Bowman Gray Stadium

 People are also reading…

-“There was a little antifreeze on the track from the (tow) tracks drying off the track but it wasn’t too bad,” Brown said about the grip of the track.
-“This track is getting faster by the week and we had a good car and we made it work.”
+“There was a little antifreeze on the track from the (tow) trucks drying off the track, but it wasn’t too bad,” Brown said.
+“This track is getting faster by the week, and we had a good car, and we made it work.”

 Brown, the defending champion in the Modified, didn’t win a race all last season but won his 12th championship.
 Now he’s won twice already this season.